rolancon/confetti/README.md

 These four data structures can generically model many different types of data stores and data formats, e.g.: key-value stores, document stores, relational databases, RDF triple stores, graph databases, configuration files, CSV files, spreadsheets, XML, JSON.
 The syntax to model these sets and couplets is derived from [configuration files](https://github.com/madmurphy/libconfini/blob/master/MANUAL.md), also known as [INI files](https://en.wikipedia.org/wiki/INI_file) on Windows.

+The syntax of Confetti for data structures is limited to the character set of [Lazycode](https://github.com/rolancon/lazycode-minicode).

 ## Terms

 A single _term_ is called an _atom_.